FEDEORA is the Federation of Film Critics of Europe and the Mediterranean; founded in May 2010 in Cannes.

 Read the reports by James Evans, Michael Ranze and Tonci Valentic.

 FATHER’S GARDEN AWARDED IN LINZ

-The Fedeora jury at 10th Crossing Europe Film Festival, Linz, Austria, (held 23 – 28 April 2013) composed of Ronald Bergan (UK), Wiltrud Hackl (Austria) and Yahuda Stav (Israel) decided that the best film in the European Panorama Documentary section is Vaters Garten – Die Liebe meiner Eltern (Father’s Garden – The Love of My Parents) directed by Peter Liechti
+The Fedeora jury at 10th Crossing Europe Film Festival, Linz, Austria, (held 23 – 28 April 2013) composed of Ronald Bergan (UK), Wiltrud Hackl (Austria) and Yehuda Stav (Israel) decided that the best film in the European Panorama Documentary section is Father’s Garden – The Love of My Parents (Vaters Garten – Die Liebe meiner Eltern) directed by Peter Liechti

 In motivation jury stated that the Father’s Garden is: „A poignant, witty and frank portrayal of an elderly couple as seen through the eyes of their son, it deals profoundly, on a meta level, with the complex construct of a family, love, old age, gender and generational gaps, and even, being Swiss.“ Read the reports by Ronald Bergan and Yehuda Stav.

 CHRYSALIS AWARDED IN MONS

 The Fedeora jury at 29th Mons International Love Film Festival (Festival International du Film d’Amour de Mons), Belgium, (held 15-22 February 2013) composed of Eva Peydro (Spain); Elin Larsson (Sweden) and Ania Skrobonja (Croatia) decided that the best film of this festival edition is De tu ventana a la mía (Chrysalis) directed by Paula Ortiz.
 Read the reportss by Ania Skrobonja and Eva Peydro.